DamienThomp/music-app-uikit/README.md

 # Music App

 Demo project built to experiment with UIKit features like UICollectionView [Compositional Layouts](https://developer.apple.com/documentation/uikit/uicollectionviewcompositionallayout) and
 [Diffable Data Sources](https://developer.apple.com/documentation/uikit/uicollectionviewdiffabledatasource).
-App design pattern loosely follows an MVVM with Coordinators pattern.
+App design loosely follows an MVP with Coordinators pattern.
 This is a work in progress and new things will be added overtime.
 Content provided by calling [Spotify Web Api](https://developer.spotify.com/documentation/web-api).